iiddoo/KlarnaExercise/readme.md

 * Showing error message in case of long query or invalid characters.
 * View results with detailed user query parsed to fields.
 * Show the number of matching results.
+* Use infinite scroll to display large amounts of data.

 ### Technologies